No sales are currently scheduled.

 2. Sale:

-The property is sold at public auction, with the purchaser required to pay immediately.
+The property is sold at public auction, with the purchaser required to pay immediately by cashier's check.

 3. Confirmation: